SnosMe/ooz-wasm/README.md

 `.wasm` file is base64 embedded using `-s SINGLE_FILE=1`.

 Requires browser WebAssembly SIMD support.
-Can be enabled in Chromium-based browsers on `about://flags/#enable-webassembly-simd`
+- Can be enabled in Chromium-based browsers on `about://flags/#enable-webassembly-simd`
+- Can be enabled in Firefox on `about:config` `javascript.options.wasm_simd`

 ### Usage